mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ## [Measurement Set Update](@id ACMeasurementsAlterationManual)
-After establishing the `Measurement` composite type using the [`measurement`](@ref measurement) function, users gain the capability to incorporate new measurement devices or update existing ones.
+After establishing the `Measurement` type using the [`measurement`](@ref measurement) function, users gain the capability to incorporate new measurement devices or update existing ones.

 Once updates are completed, users can seamlessly progress towards generating the `ACStateEstimation` type using the [`gaussNewton`](@ref gaussNewton) or [`acLavStateEstimation`](@ref acLavStateEstimation) function.
 Ultimately, resolving the AC state estimation is achieved through the utilization of the [`solve!`](@ref solve!(::PowerSystem, ::ACStateEstimation{NonlinearWLS{Normal}})) function:
 ```@example WLSACStateEstimationSolution